-The property of a constant is its power to retain during the time of the program operation the value set by the programmer and set this value to the program when the program requests this (Fig. 5).
+The property of a constant is its power to retain (during the time of the program operation) the value set by the programmer and to set this value to the program when the program requests it (Figure 5).
 For each constant in the program, the computer allocates a part of its memory of the necessary size.
-The value of a constant cannot be changed during execution of the program neither by programmer nor by computer (Fig. 6).
+Neither the programmer nor the computer can change the value of a constant during execution of the program (Figure 6).

 The term of variable in MQL4 is similar to that accepted in mathematics.
 The difference between them consists only in that the value of a variable in mathematics is always implied, whereas the value of variable in an executing program is stored in a special memory cell in the computer.

 The variable is put into the code text by its author at the stage of coding as a variable name.
 The name (or, identifier) of a variable can consist of letters, digits, or underscore.
 However, it must start with a letter.
 MQL4 is case-sensitive, that is "S" and "s" are not the same.